 Not your ordinary “shake-n-bake” chicken that our grandmothers and mothers use to make.
-This Harissa Fried Chicken is brined first, and then coated with a spicy batter before being plunged in hot grape seed oil and fried until golden brown.
+This Harissa Fried Chicken is brined and then coated with a spicy batter before being plunged into hot oil and fried until golden brown.
 Delicious hot or cold.

 I served the chicken with a light and creamy polenta, and just before serving I sprinkled some black Hawaiian salt over the entire plate, not only for color but to add a little more flavor.
 The result, the moistest fried chicken I have ever had.
 Not over salty, which I am always concerned with when brining and it was slightly spicy but not too hot, just right.
 The creamy polenta was a great addition to the meal as it helped cooled down what heat there was in this dish.

 Thank you for joining us at the Chez Us table; we love having you here.

 Have you made this recipe?
 Please share what recipes you are enjoying from our site with us – we’d love to see them.
 Use the hashtag #chezuseats on social media channels, then we can pull a chair up to your virtual table and share with our friends.

 Harissa Fried Chicken